 including Ansible and requests.

-Now you will be using the pip package installer to install ansible in your virtual environmet.
+Now you will be using the pip package installer to install Ansible in your virtual environmet.
+Since

 ansible-galaxy collection install cisco.aci